vhiltzu/docker-devops/Part3/README.md

 Please see `Dockerfile-3-9-back`.

-I used [https://dev.to/chseki/build-a-super-minimalistic-docker-image-to-run-your-golang-app-33j0](this article) as a tutorial.
+I used [this article](https://dev.to/chseki/build-a-super-minimalistic-docker-image-to-run-your-golang-app-33j0) as a tutorial.